Itera/da-vislib/CONTRIBUTING.md

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/itera/da-vislib/issues.
+The best way to send feedback is to file an issue at [GitHub Issues](https://github.com/itera/da-vislib/issues).

 If you are proposing a feature: